-Business studies is concerned with areas as varied as Accountancy and Finance, Management Studies, People in Organisations, Operations Management, Computing, Marketing, Industrial Relations and Law but not as separate disciplines, rather as components in a process that integrates and applies skills, knowledge and techniques to make effective business decisions.
+Business studies is concerned with areas as varied as Accountancy and Finance, Management Studies, People in Organisations, Operations Management, Computing, Marketing, Industrial Relations and Law – but not as separate disciplines, rather as components in a process that integrates and applies skills, knowledge and techniques to make effective business decisions.

-In the Sixth Form, we offer AS/A2 Business Studies with the AQA Examination Board (1131 and 2131 respectively).
-This AS/A Level course will enable you to develop knowledge, critical understanding, and skills in analysing and evaluating business situations.
+In the Sixth Form, we offer A Level Business Studies with the AQA Examination Board (course code 7132).
+This A Level course will enable students to develop knowledge, critical understanding and skills in analysing and evaluating business situations.

 The ability to analyse and evaluate using a variety of sources of information to support your ideas, genuine and broad interest in the commercial world and good grades in Mathematics and English GCSEs are essential.
 Commitment to taking responsibility for your own independent learning is required.